 Sounds fancy, but in fact it’s pretty simple.

-In order to create this acetate material, you need to add a plasticiser into the pot.
-Usually these contain a petroleum derivative, but as suppliers around the world look to innovate to lessen their impact on the planet we see companies such as Mazzucchelli, the people behind the material used in our brand new collection, developing solutions to go greener by replacing this chemical with an alternative.
+In order to create this acetate material, you need to add a plasticiser into the mix.
+These contain a petroleum derivative, but as suppliers around the world look to innovate to lessen their impact on the planet we see companies such as Mazzucchelli, the people behind the material used in our brand new collection, developing solutions to go greener by replacing this chemical as far as they can with a bio-based alternative.

 We’ll give you 30 days